Mori fibre spaces for $3$-folds over imperfect fields: Introduction

 This is the main ingredient needed for the existence of Mori fibre spaces for $3$-folds over imperfect fields of characteristic $p>5$:

-\begin{theorem}[Existence of Mori fibre spaces] Let $(X,B)$ be a three dimensional klt pair, projective over an $F$-finite field of characteristic $p>5$, such that $K_X+B$ is not pseudo-effective.
-Then there is a $(K_X+B)$-MMP which terminates with a Mori fibre space $f:Y\to Z$. \end{theorem}
+\begin{theorem}[Existence of Mori fibre spaces] Let $(X,B)$ be a three dimensional $\mathbb{Q}$-factorial klt pair, projective over a field of characteristic $p>5$.
+Then we can run a $(K_X+B)$-MMP which terminates with either Mori fibre space $f:Y\to Z$ or a log minimal model. \end{theorem}

 These results were proved over algebraically closed fields in \cite{birkar_existence_2017}.
-Our results are not stated in a form which includes the relative situation (as in \cite{birkar_existence_2017}), since that is already covered by \cite{bhatt_globally}, and indeed will be used here in several places.
-We hope to address removing the $F$-finite assumptions in a future update.
+Note that our results are not stated in a form which includes the relative situation (as in \cite{birkar_existence_2017}), since that is already covered by \cite{bhatt_globally}, and indeed will be used here in several places.
+Note that in order to obtain a log minimal model or Mori fiber space for a non-$\mathbb{Q}$-factorial pair, one can take a small $\mathbb{Q}$-factorialization using \cite[Corollary 9.21]{bhatt_globally} and run the MMP from there using the above statement.

+These results are motivated by the possibility of running a terminating LMMP on the generic fibres of contractions of relative dimension $3$, which has potential applications to the LMMP in higher dimensions.
+The following is an immediate consequence in dimension $4$ which follows from the work of Xie and Xue \cite{xie_xue}:

+\begin{corollary}\cite[Theorem 1.1]{xie_xue} Let $R$ be an excellent discrete valuation ring of characteristic $p>5$ with perfect residue field, and let $s\in\Spec(R)$ be the closed point.
+Assume also that log resolutions given by a sequence of blowups in the non-snc locus exist for schemes of dimension $4$ which are of finite type over $R$.